 We value the purple coneflower as a great summer-flowering perennial in the native plant garden as well as the mixed perennial border.
 Coneflowers make great butterfly plants and also attract hummingbirds.
 Purple coneflower species are easy to grow, heat- and drought-tolerant native perennials.
 Two things that echinacea plants do not like are heavy clay soils and poor winter drainage.

 We hope you are as excited as we are about the new coneflower plants that greatly extend the range of colors and forms.
 Purple coneflowers are no long just purple; there are also pink coneflowers, red coneflowers, yellow coneflowers, peach coneflowers, copper coneflowers, orange coneflowers and there are single or double-flowered hybrids too.
 We continue to trial the spectrum of new echinacea selections, offering only the best echinacea plants for sale after verifying their garden performance.

 Try pairing coneflowers with plants that complement their colors, flowering season, architecture, and ability to attract butterflies, goldfinches or hummingbirds.
 We recommend a long list of partner plants including: asclepias, buddleia, coreopsis, eucomis, geranium, iris, kniphofia, lilium, monarda, phlox, salvia, spigelia, and yucca.
 When you are ready to buy coneflowers for your garden, check out our listing of (echinaceas) purple coneflowers for sale.

-Don't forget to check out our detailed article about the history and care of coneflower plants.
+Don't forget to check out our detailed article How to Grow Echinacea to learn more about the care and propagation of coneflower plants.